arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Helm.md

 The ArangoDB Kubernetes Operator is contained in two `helm` charts:

-- `kube-arangodb` which contains the operator for the `ArangoDeployment` and `ArangoDeploymentReplication` resource types.
+- `kube-arangodb` which contains the operator for the `ArangoDeployment`, `ArangoLocalStorage` and `ArangoDeploymentReplication` resource types.
-- `kube-arangodb-storage` which contains the operator for the `ArangoLocalStorage` resource type.
+- `kube-arangodb-crd` which contains the CRD for the `ArangoDeployment` and `ArangoDeploymentReplication` resource types.

-The `kube-arangodb-storage` only has to be installed if your Kubernetes cluster does not already provide `StorageClasses` that use locally attached SSDs.

 ## Configurable values for ArangoDB Kubernetes Operator